25+ Must-Do Experiences for Kids in Charlotte

 19. Under the sea is always better, especially at SEA LIFE Charlotte-Concord Aquarium in Concord Mills.
 As you explore the creatures of the deep blue, you may forget that there is a bustling world of shoppers just outside the doors.

 20. Feel the rush of childhood wonder come roaring back at 180+ miles per hour during a race at the Charlotte Motor Speedway.
-Catch one of the two Monster Energy NASCAR Cup Series races — the Bank of America Roval 400 in September or the Coca-Cola 600 in May — or a number of other events throughout the year to satisfy your family's need for speed.
+Catch one of the two NASCAR Cup Series races — the annual Coca-Cola 600 in May or the Bank of America Roval 400 in October — or a number of other events throughout the year to satisfy your family's need for speed.

 22. High five the Charlotte Checkers hockey players (and polar bear mascot Chubbie) as they walk through the RedLine Club at Bojangles Coliseum before the game, and then proudly wave from atop the Zamboni during the game’s intermissions.

-23. Ride in a hot air balloon at the annual Carolina BalloonFest just north of Charlotte in Statesville, North Carolina.
+23. Watch the launch of the hot air balloons (or, if you're feeling brave, reserve a spot to ride in one) at the annual Carolina BalloonFest just north of Charlotte in Statesville, North Carolina.

 25. Hike to the summit of Crowders Mountain and see the skyline of Uptown Charlotte in the distance on a clear day.